kit-kate15/CSARCH2-x86-to-C-interface-programming-project/README.md

 - Rojo, Kate Lynn
 - Romblon, Kathleen Mae

+<p align="justify"> The program computes for the dot product of two vectors.
+It only asks the user for the input of the size of the vectors, which will be applied to both vectors A and B, and the values in each of the vectors are randomly generated within the range of 1.0 to 10.0.
+The vectors do not have the same value.
+Once the vectors have been generated given the size, the dot product computation will be done for both C and x86-64 assembly languages.
+The dot product computation is tested 30 times for both languages, and the average time to run will be printed after the program finishes. </p>

 ## I. Comparative Execution Time (in seconds)

 ### Debug Mode (Average Time)